Renzo Gracie: Return to Pride

 Gracie returned to Pride to fight Kazushi Sakuraba, who had been nicknamed "The Gracie Hunter" for his victories against Renzo's relatives Royler and Royce.
 During the first round, they fought evenly, mainly exchanging strikes and takedown attempts.
 At the second, the Japanese wrestler took Gracie down, but he was unable to pass his guard despite his many techniques and tricks.
 The match finally came to its peak when Renzo executed a De la Riva reversal and captured Sakuraba's back against the corner.
-At that moment, the Japanese got hold of Gracie's arm and spun around with a Kimura lock, dislocating his arm before hitting the mat and prompting the referee to stop the fight.
+At that moment, the Japanese got hold of Gracie's arm and spun around with a Kimura lock, dislocating the arm before hitting the mat and prompting the referee to stop the fight.
 Uncharacteristically for the Gracie side during their rivalry with Sakuraba, Renzo took the mic after the match and declared Sakuraba was the better man.
 Similarly, years later Gracie called Sakuraba "his hero" and remembered their match as "one of the biggest lessons he learned in his life".

 Gracie next fought American wrestler Dan Henderson at Pride 13, now under new rules that allowed knees and kicks to the head of a downed opponent.
 The resultant match was short, as Henderson used his wrestling superiority to keep the fight on their feet and land punches and knees as per the new ruleset.
 After one minute, Gracie tried a takedown, but Henderson landed two heavy punches and knocked him out.
 The American became the first fighter ever to knock out a Gracie.
 Renzo bounced back with a victory over professional wrestler Michiyoshi Ohara, who resorted to clinch defensively for most of the match.

 In 2002, Gracie fought against Shungo Oyama in Pride 21.
 Oyama taunted Renzo incessantly through the match and imitated Sakuraba's offensive moves, getting some measure of success with it.
 Renzo became so irritated that he spat on Oyama at the end of the second round.
 At the third, Gracie looked to re-take the bout, but they just could exchange takedowns and strikes before the match went to the judges, with Oyama winning a unanimous decision.
-Gracie was unhappy with this, and stated to believe he had lost the decision only because he spat on Oyama.
+Gracie was unhappy with this, and stated his belief that he had lost the decision only because he spat on Oyama.

 His last match for Pride would be in October 2003 against eclectic grappler Carlos Newton.
 Gracie took him down and captured his back, only for Newton to reverse positions.
 The two fighters exchanged multiple sweeps and submission attempts in a short time, with Renzo almost locking a kneebar, but Newton ultimately escaped and ended the round hitting ground and pound from side mount.
 At the second, Renzo received a slamming takedown and a hip throw, so he opted to grab a guillotine choke and pull guard, seeking the finish, yet Newton freed himself and ended the match again with punches from half guard.
 Newton was given the split decision win, which Gracie disputed.